XMM-Newton Observations of Three Interacting Luminous Infrared Galaxies: XMM-Newton Observations

+For the spectrum of IRAS 20550+1656, presented in Figure \ref{fig: 20550Spec}, we were able to bin the raw spectrum such that each bin contained a minimum of 20 counts, permitting us to use reduced $\chisquared$ fitting for this system.
+As with all the systems, we began by fitting solely with an absorbed power law ($\chisquared$ = 360.0; degrees of freedom = 148).
+Next, we tested an absorbed power law and MEKAL thermal plasma model ($\chisquared$ = 145.3; degrees of freedom = 145).
+Comparing this to the original model, one can see this model is strongly favored with a reduced $\chisquared$ close to unity.
+We were concerned about the bump-like features around 2 and 4.5 keV (Figure \ref{fig: 20550Spec}), however, and tested to see if non-solar abundances could reproduce this data.
+Assessing each element individually, we found that the bump around 2 keV could be due to a super-solar silicon abundance.

+To investigate whether this silicon enhancement was part of a larger alpha element enrichment, we next fit the system with a model where all of the alpha elements were tied to the silicon value ($\chisquared$ = 132.5; degrees of freedom = 144).
+It should be noted that we also fit with both alpha elements independent from one another as well as all metals as free parameters.
+Our data are unable to provide firm constraining power in either of these instances.
+This fit, with the alpha elements fixed to the silicon value, has an abundance $\log\left(\frac{\textrm{Si}}{\textrm{Si}_{\odot}}\right) = [\textrm{Si}] = 0.5^{+0.1}_{-0.2}$, and is compared to the single power law and power law with a solar abundance plasma in Table \ref{tab: modelComp}.

-We are still left with the prevalent bumps between 4-5 keV, as well as several smaller ones.
-If we fit the larger feature as a Gaussian emission line, the line has a central value of E = $4.3\pm0.4$ keV and line width of $\sigma$ = $0.4_{-0.3}^{+0.5}$ keV.
+We are still left with the prevalent bumps between 4-5 keV, as well as smaller ones around 1 keV.
+Fitting the larger feature as a Gaussian emission line, the line has a central value of E = $4.3\pm0.5$ keV and line width of $\sigma$ = $0.7_{-0.5}^{+0.6}$ keV.
 If this feature is an emission line from the source, it is most likely Ca XX at 3.0185A, or $\sim$4.1 keV.
 We found no reports of this line in emission in the literature, though it may have been seen in absorption in a few systems \citep{Tombesi10}.
-Due to the tenuous detection of this line and the marginal improvement to our fit after its addition, however, we report the model without this component as our best fit.

-Overall, the observed luminosity of these conditions between both the soft and hard X-ray bands (0.5--10 keV) was $L_{\textrm{X}} = 4.8_{-0.8}^{+0.6} \times 10^{41}\: \textrm{erg s}^{-1}$ after correcting for Galactic absorption.
-These parameters are summarized in Table \ref{tab: specParams}.
-From Table \ref{tab: ComponentData}, we note that this source is dominated in the hard band by the power law component, whereas the two components are comparable in the soft band, as with the other systems.
+However, due to the tenuous detection of this line and the marginal improvement to our fit after its addition, we report the model without this component as our best fit.
+The final parameters of the fit are summarized in Table \ref{tab: modelComp}.
+From Table \ref{tab: ComponentData}, we note that this source is dominated in the hard band by the power law component, whereas the two components are comparable in the soft band.
+If we fix the plasma at solar metallicity, the luminosity drops by $\sim$16\% and $\sim$18\% in the soft and hard bands, respectively.
+The luminosities with and without solar metallicity are within 2$\sigma$ of each other.